rvdm/toon/README.md

 The toonopafstand web app consumes an API being served out of the same domain.

+As the Toon client is written in JavaScript, it's easy to reverse-engineer the calls, and to re-create them in python.

 Authentication
 ===
 Authentication to the Toon API is a two-step process.
 No cookies or referer